spinnaker/spinnaker.github.io/setup/security/authorization/index.md

   --read-permissions role1,role2,role3 \
   --write-permissions role1,role2,role3
 ```

-(Deprecated) `requiredGroupMembership` is the old way to add access restrictions to an account.
-This method does not distinguish between `READ` and `WRITE` - users with access will have both.

 ### Applications
 Before Spinnaker 1.14, there were two types of restrictions to an application `READ` and `WRITE`.